Welcome to the GovHack Handbook!

 Scraping data from PDFs and the web

-As always, the School of Data have an excellent series on the ins and outs of extracting data from PDFs and scraping websites – A gentle Introduction into Extracting Data – with many useful recommendations of the best tools to use for the job.
+As always, the School of Data has an excellent series on the ins and outs of extracting data from PDFs and scraping websites – A gentle Introduction into Extracting Data – with many useful recommendations of the best tools to use for the job.

 tl;dr?
 Well there are a few standout tools…